determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/k8s-dev-guide.rst

  Prepare to run Determined Master
 **********************************

-Once the dependencies are installed, you will need to prepare the repository to run ``devcluster``, a tool for running Determined.
+Once the dependencies are installed, prepare the repository to run ``devcluster``, a tool for running Determined.
 First, enter the Determined repository and run:

 .. code:: bash